 The Department for Education recommends that all primary schools should have a Sex Education programme tailored to the age and the physical and emotional maturity of the pupils.
 It should ensure that both boys and girls are prepared for the changes that adolescence brings and – drawing on knowledge of the human life cycle set out in the national curriculum for science – how a baby is conceived and born.

-Sex Education in primary schools will now be legally separate from Relationships and Health Education.
-From September 2020, Sex Education will remain a non-statutory part of the Year 6 curriculum, where parents have the right to opt their child in or out of these sessions.
+Sex Education in primary schools is now legally separate from Relationships and Health Education.
+Sex Education will remain a non-statutory part of the Year 6 curriculum, where parents have the right to opt their child in or out of these sessions.

 Please contact the school if you have any questions about Relationships and Health Education, or Sex Education for Year 6, and we will be more than happy to help you.

 Many activities in our school also contribute to children’s wider personal development and the children’s social, moral, spiritual and cultural development (SMSC).

 Regular assemblies, educational visits, visitors to school about future careers, school events, religious festivals, the election of our School Council and participation in community projects all help to develop personal qualities and give children high quality personal experiences.
 In addition, we host other events throughout the year, such as Children’s Mental Health week, Anti-Bullying week, Online Safety days and other events across the school.

 You can see what activities have been taking place recently by looking at our School Newsletter and by checking our Twitter feed.